-- a. a warning shall be given in the case of unsportsmanlike conduct under Rules 8:7-8; - a disqualification of the guilty player or team official shall be given in the case of action deemed to fall under Rules 8:6 and 8:10a, but the team is allowed to start with 14 players and 4 officials; Rule 16:8, 2nd paragraph applies only for violations during the playing time; accordingly, the disqualification does not carry with it a 2-minute suspension.
+- a. a warning, which counts towards the total number of warnings for the player, team official and/or the team, shall be given in the case of unsportsmanlike conduct under Rules 8:7-8; - a disqualification of the guilty player or team official shall be given in the case of action deemed to fall under Rules 8:6 and 8:10a, but the team is allowed to start with 14 players and 4 officials; Rule 16:8, 2nd paragraph applies only for violations during the playing time; accordingly, the disqualification does not carry with it a 2-minute suspension.